IBIC/birthdaycard/README.md

 the name "Alex Doe".

-Note that the program assumes that the orientation of the NiFTI files matches those of the standard MNI template image.
+Note that the program assumes that the orientation of the NiFTI files matches those of the standard MNI template image as well as MNI spacial normalization.

 ### Quick Start